mikebway/poc-gcp-ecomm/README.md

 -
 - This project is incomplete and may never be completed!!
 -
-- Also, right now, unit test coverage is pathetic!
+- Only the first service - the Shopping Cart service - is present so far.
 ```

 A proof of concept (POC) project used to experiment with and demonstrate implementing:

 * gRPC services with Cloud Run
-* Entity tree storage with Datastore
+* Entity tree storage with Firestore
-* Datastore CDC event generation to EventArc
+* Firestore CDC event generation to EventArc
 * EventArc triggered business logic Cloud Functions
 * Cloud Task triggered business logic Cloud Functions
 * Loosely coupled bounded contexts